How to show percentages in stacked column chart in Excel?

 2. Click at the column and then click Design > Switch Row/Column.

-In Excel 2013, click Design > Add Chart Element > Data Labels > Center.
+In Excel 2013 or the new version, click Design > Add Chart Element > Data Labels > Center.

 4. Then go to a blank range and type cell contents as below screenshot shown: